-You may also consider studying abroad during your university's less popular semester to have a better pick of housing.
+On the other side of things, you may consider studying abroad during your university's less popular semester to have a better pick of housing back on your home campus.
 If most students study abroad at the spring, studying abroad in the fall may give you a better pick of accommodation on or around campus once you're back.

 So, Fall or Spring?

 Like I said, there's no right or wrong semester to study abroad.
 Pick the points that are most important to you when making your decision.
 Do you want the weather to be perfect when you're studying in Spain?
 Is it important for you to study abroad at the same time as all of your friends?
-Is there a special study abroad program that's only available in the fall?
+Is there a special fall study abroad program that's only available during that semester?

 The hardest part of studying abroad is preparing to leave.
 It can be scary to set aside your life for an entire semester and leave your campus and friends behind.
 It may seem too difficult to find the perfect time to leave.
 Unfortunately, there will never be a perfect time.